Bar association app gets legal books to members without a trip to the library.

 What are people saying?
 Library usage has more than doubled since the app became available.
 “In addition to just usage going up, we send out a survey when people return a book,” Evers says.
 “The majority of respondents found the system really easy to navigate.
 A lot of people express appreciation for it.”

-[Editor’s Note: This post has been updated to reflect the correct spelling of Destinee Evers name.]
+Editor’s Note: This post has been updated with the correct spelling of Destinee Evers’ name.
+We apologize for the error.